ConservationMetrics/gc-explorer/README.md

 # GuardianConnector Explorer

-This tool, designed for GuardianConnector and built using [Nuxt](https://nuxt.com/), offers an API compatible with a PostgreSQL databases, and renders tabular data from one or more tables on different views including a map and a media gallery.
+This tool, designed for [GuardianConnector](https://guardianconnector.net) and built using [Nuxt.js](https://nuxt.com/), offers an API compatible with a PostgreSQL databases, and renders tabular data from one or more tables on different views including a map and a media gallery.

 ## Configure